Adri6336/gpt-voice-conversation-chatbot/README.md

 First off, you'll need an OpenAI API key.
 You can create an account to get an API key here: https://openai.com/api/ .

+Once you sign in, press on the circle next to the text "Personal" in the upper right corner.
+Then press "View API keys".

+Press "Create new secret key", then save that key.
+That's the key you'll need to run GPT-VCC.
+Paste it in the keys txt file included in the following way:

+    OpenAI_Key={paste here without brackets}

+Go to the "Billing" tab towards the left of the screen.
+Start a payment plan when you run out of free credit to keep using GPT-VCC.

 ### Windows

 1. Download Python at https://www.python.org/